Last Updated on June 1, 2022 by Thinkster

 Next, grab some clothespins and write the missing addends on them.
 Mix these all up, and instruct your child to clip the correct addend on the craft stick.
 This gives tactile practice while still enforcing the drills your child needs.

 Taking a less enthralling topic, like math drills, and turning it into a digital game instantly makes it more fun.
-You can do this by investing in a tablet-based learning app.
+You can do this by investing in an online learning app.

 Finding a math learning app is not the biggest challenge, as they are abundant.
 Finding one that works well and enforces math facts properly is the real challenge.
 Look first for an app that is colorful and uses game-like features to encourage the kids to want to play and earn rewards.
 Then, look for a program that is designed by qualified teachers.
 Having math teachers behind the system ensures that it takes kids through the right learning sequence as it drills math facts.
 Finally, look for a system that provides instruction at the point of learning, rather than simply telling kids what they did wrong when they are finished.
 Thinkster Math meets all of these criteria.

-Do you have a couple of deck of cards at home?
+Do you have a couple of decks of cards at home?
 Remove the face cards, and let your kids play addition war to drill their math facts.

 Addition war is played the same as classic war, with one variation.
 Instead of flipping over one card, each player flips two cards, which they add or multiply together and announce the result.
 The one with the highest sum or product wins and collects the other players’ cards.
 Play continues until one player has either all of the cards or a large enough pile that the other players concede the game.